 More recently, epilators have been the buzz when it comes to hair removal.
 Particularly, to those women who run though a busy schedule and can’t often make time for those long waxing appointments.
 One might say shaving can be their solution, but let’s be honest, shaving only trims the hair from top leaving a little brown/green hue behind that looks awful.
 Especially when you spent a hour in the bathroom grooming yourself, only to find a rough and shaggy texture the next day!

-This makes women opt for waxing or sugaring, so if you’re one of those people then, then an epilator is your answer and savior.
+This makes women opt for waxing or sugaring, so if you’re one of those people then, an epilator is your answer and savior.
 However, when there’s already so many options available, it’s natural to have second thoughts about switching to a different grooming product, especially when it’s a gadget that looks a little scary.

 Epilators don’t get much recognition because a lot of women are still reluctant to use it and prefer sticking to conventional methods.
 This is the case because most women still aren’t familiar with epilators and don’t know much about them.
 So, we’re here to enlighten you folks.